columbia/dvh-asplos-ae/README.md

 GRUB_CMDLINE_LINUX="console=ttyS0,115200n8 maxcpus=10 kvm-intel.nested=1"
 ```

+**Note that parameter setup is required for each level.
+For example of DVH for L2, add `maxcpus=8 kvm-intel.nested=1` in L0 and add 'intel_iommu=on' in L1.

 Once you updated the `grub` file, do the followings to make the change effective.
 ```
 # update-grub